r3t-studios/marathon/docs/rfcs/0004-session-lifecycle.md

 **Design Principles:**
 - **Initiator-driven**: Locks are requested immediately when user interaction begins (e.g., clicking an object), not after waiting for server approval
 - **Optimistic**: The local client assumes the lock will succeed and allows immediate interaction; conflicts are resolved asynchronously
-- **Temporary**: Locks auto-expire after 5 seconds (default) to prevent orphaned locks from crashed nodes
+- **Temporary**: Locks auto-expire after 5 seconds to prevent orphaned locks from crashed nodes
 - **Advisory**: Locks are checked before delta generation, but the underlying CRDT still handles conflicts if locks fail
 - **Deterministic conflict resolution**: When two nodes request the same lock simultaneously, the higher node ID wins
 - **Auto-release**: Disconnected nodes automatically lose all their locks

+**Note**: The 5-second lock timeout is fixed in the initial implementation.
+Future versions may make this configurable per-entity-type or per-session based on UX requirements.

 ### Lock State Model